Steffen van Bakel

 My MSc (doctoraal, 1988) in Computer Science and PhD (1993) in Mathematics and Computer Science were obtained at the University of Nijmegen.
 My thesis supervisors (promotores) were M. Dezani-Ciancaglini from Turin and H. Barendregt from Nijmegen.

-I currently work in the field of Type Assignment both for Lambda Calculus and Term Rewriting Systems, an area that I explored first in my PhD-thesis, and I have since then investigated further.
+My main research lies in the field of Type Assignment both for Lambda Calculus and Term Rewriting Systems, an area that I explored first in my PhD-thesis, and I have since then investigated further.
 My specialisation in that area is that of Intersection Type Assignment.
+More recently, I started working in the area of Mobile Ambients, Object Orientation, and that of Systems Biology.

 My main topic of research over the last years is that of the relation between Classical Logic and Computation, and I have, together with Stefano Berardi, organised a number of workshops on that topic.
 My interest is mainly semantical, and I have studied the (im)possiblility of intersection type assignment and filter semantics for a number of calculi.
-I have also studied semantic mappings of classical calculi into the Pi Calculus, which has led to output-based encodings of the λ-calculus and the λμ-calculus, as well as for X.
+I have also studied semantic mappings of classical calculi into the π-calculus, which has led to output-based encodings of the λ-calculus and the λμ-calculus, as well as for X.

 Teaching